 - We may ask our Members to contact legislators or others to support homeschooling in PA or nationally in a limited manner that is outlined in our incorporation documents.
 You will not be required to do any of these things.
 Participation is optional for Members.

 - MDHSA was founded in 1986 to support homeschoolers.
 Charter/Cyber school students are not homeschoolers; they are public school students.
-MDHSA allows those families to become Members of MDHSA, but the main emphasis of support is to homeschoolers because MDHSA is a homeschool support group.
+MDHSA welcomes those families to become Members of MDHSA, but the main emphasis of support is to homeschoolers because MDHSA is a homeschool support group.
 See the information on this website concerning Charter/Cyber schools.

 - Any organization is made up of a variety of people with many different personalities.
 However, if an individual or his/her family continues to cause friction or continuously oppose MDHSA policies, that individual’s Membership may be terminated with no refund.
 Please be gentle when expressing your opinions, remembering that the purpose of the Organization is to provide for all of the Membership.
 Be prepared to compromise, or in the interest of unity, forfeit your “right” to do it your way.